a13xp0p0v/kernel-hardening-checker/README.md

   -l CMDLINE, --cmdline CMDLINE
                         check the security hardening options in the kernel cmdline file (contents of /proc/cmdline)
+  -s SYSCTL, --sysctl SYSCTL
+                        check the security hardening options in the sysctl output file (`sudo sysctl -a > file`)
   -p {X86_64,X86_32,ARM64,ARM}, --print {X86_64,X86_32,ARM64,ARM}
                         print the security hardening recommendations for the selected microarchitecture